The application period has closed!

-- Opportunities for virtual and/or in-person U.S.-Finnish collaboration and speaking engagements
+- Opportunities for international collaboration and speaking engagements

-- Virtual and/or in-person professional development and networking opportunities in the U.S. and Finland
+- Networking opportunities in the U.S. and Finland

-- Accommodation in the U.S. during a conference appropriate for the program (COVID-19 situation permitting)
+- Accommodation in the U.S. during the program

-- Pre-departure orientation meeting organized by the Fulbright Finland Foundation
+- Pre-departure orientation and support services provided by the Fulbright Finland Foundation

 - Visiting expert speakers for classrooms as part of the Fulbright Speaker program (virtual or in-person)

-- Participants are responsible for securing per diem from their home municipality to cover meals and incidentals during the travel program
+- Participants are responsible for securing per diem from their home municipality or covering meals and incidentals on their own during the program.

-- Participants together with their employers are responsible for securing sufficient insurance for the duration of the program
+- Participants are responsible for securing sufficient insurance for the duration of the program.

-- Applicants are responsible for arranging time off for the duration of the interview.
+- Participants are responsible for arranging time off for the pre-departure orientation and leave of absence for the duration of the program.
 Please note that potential substitute arrangements are not covered by the program.

-Check out the Fulbright Leaders for Global Schools Travel Grantees to the U.S. article from Fulbright Finland News 2/2019 and read the blog by the alumni!
+Check out the Fulbright Leaders for Global Schools Travel Grantees to the U.S. articles from Fulbright Finland News 2/2019 and Fulbright Finland News 2/2022, and read the blog by the 2019 alumni as well as the blog by the 2022 alumni!

 - Minimum one year of experience working as a school administrator (principal or assistant principal) at the primary or secondary school level